Archived Blog Entry

 - Petionary Prayer

 Open theists believe their view makes better sense of petitionary prayer.
 Most Christians truly believe their requests at least sometimes directly affect how God decides to act.
-Prayer for the sick, for instance, makes a difference in how God chooses to heal.
+Prayer for the sick, for instance, makes a difference in how God acts.

 If God knows the future exhaustively because the future is settled, however, petitionary prayer seems pointless.
 God already knows the outcomes.
 Prayers to affect an already settled future are futile.

-Open theology offers a better alternative.
 Because the future is genuinely open, our prayer can make a difference in how God chooses to act.
+Click To Tweet

 - Predictive Prophecy